 For now you can find episodes, blog posts of trips, and a goodbye message on her website with Wisconsin Public Television.

-Nancy gives the highlights of her life story from her autobiography, Seams Unlikely: Her face droop is because she suffered from Bell’s palsy as an infant and 4-H saved her by teaching her sewing and self-confidence to speak in public and share what she knows.
+Nancy gives the highlights of her life story from her autobiography, Seams Unlikely: The Inspiring True Life Story of Nancy Zieman.
+Her face droop is because she suffered from Bell’s palsy as an infant and 4-H saved her by teaching her sewing and self-confidence to speak in public and share what she knows.

 Interview about Seams Unlikely: